JSpeedie/CSCD58-Final-Project/README.md

 Dawson worked on the encryption part of the project.

 ## Jacky Fong (?, ?)
 Jacky worked on the parallelization part of the project.
+Explored several different I/O event notification facilities (e.g. POSIX select and poll) and third party libraries (e.g. libuv and libev) for implementing parallelized file transfers.
+Evaluated the different options to determine what works best with the chosen codebase.

 # How to run and test